Unskilled Jobs in Spain with Visa Sponsorship 2023

 Your responsibilities could include welcoming customers, offering product information, completing sales transactions, replenishing products, and maintaining the store’s general appearance.
 You will need to collaborate with other retail employees and follow supervisory instructions.

 No official qualifications are required to work as a retail sales assistant in Spain, but previous retail or customer service experience may be beneficial.
-Most employers choose individuals that are gregarious, dependable, and skilled communicators.
+Most employers choose individuals who are gregarious, dependable, and skilled communicators.

 Minimum Salary